esaulpaugh/abiv3/OLD_SPEC.md

 #### Tuple types:

-Tuples are encoded as merely the concatenation of the encodings of the elements.
+Tuples are encoded as an RLP list surrounding the concatenation of the encodings of its elements.
+The arguments, collectively, are not considered a tuple for purposes of encoding.

 #### Base types:

 Booleans are encoded as one byte: either `0x01` for true or `0x00` for false.

-Integers are encoded in big-endian two's complement and are sign-extended to the width of the datatype.
-For example, `0xfffffe` and `0x000005` are the encodings of negative two and five respectively given an `int24` datatype.
+Non-negative integers are encoded as usual according to the RLP specification.
+Negative integers are sign-extended to the width of the datatype.
+For example, `0xffffff` for negative one as an `int24`.

 #### Array types:

 #### Byte array types (including `string` which is utf-8 bytes):

-Static byte arrays are encoded as merely the byte string itself.
-Dynamic-length byte arrays are encoded as the RLP encoding of the byte string.
+Byte arrays are encoded as an RLP string as per the RLP specification.

 ##### Boolean array types: